-Given a radiology image $\bm{I}$, such as a chest X-Ray image, the purpose of RRG is to generate the coherent findings (report) $\bm{R}$ from $\bm{I}$.
-Recent state-of-the-art methods often adopt an encoder-decoder framework to generate the report.
-In particular, a visual extractor, e.g. ResNet101~\citep{he2016deep} or DenseNet121~\citep{huang2017densely}, is first employed to extract visual features $\bm{v}^i \in \mathbb{R}^{H \times W \times C}$ which are then flattened to a sequence of visual tokens $\bm{v}^s \in \mathbb{R}^{HW \times C}$. $H$, $W$, $C$ are the height, width and the number of channels respectively.
+Given a radiology image $\bm{I}$, the purpose of RRG is to generate coherent findings (report) $\bm{R}$ from $\bm{I}$.
+Recent SOTA methods often adopt an encoder-decoder framework to generate the report.
+In particular, a visual extractor, e.g. DenseNet121~\cite{huang2017densely}, is first employed to extract visual features $\bm{V}^i \in \mathbb{R}^{H \times W \times C}$ that are then flattened to a sequence of visual tokens $\bm{V}^s \in \mathbb{R}^{HW \times C}$. $H$, $W$, $C$ are the height, width and the number of channels respectively.
 This process is formulated as:

-where $v^s_k$ denotes the patch feature in the $k^{th}$ position in $\bm{v}^s$, and $N^s=H\times W$. $f_i$ is the visual feature extractor.
+where $v^s_k$ denotes the patch feature in the $k^{th}$ position in $\bm{V}^s$, and $N^s=H\times W$. $f_{vfe}$ is the visual feature extractor.

 These visual tokens are then fed into the transformer based encoder-decoder to generate a report $\bm{R}$.
 Specifically, at time step $T$, the encoder maps the visual tokens into an intermediate representations $\bm{l}^i \in \mathbb{R}^{1\times D}$.
 An embedding layer is applied to obtain the word embedding $\bm{l}^r \in \mathbb{R}^{1\times D}$ of each word $w$ in the report $\bm{R}$. $D$ is the number of dimensions of hidden states.
 After this, the decoder takes these two sequence features as source inputs and predicts the current output (word).
 In general, we express the encoding and decoding processes as: